 - In transport, a company such as NATS in charge of UK air traffic control has tracked their compliance with the Single European Sky legislation.

 A great way to manage the risk of your digital platforms is to grow the size of API resources in your organization.
 For example, Commerzbank has managed to ramp up its number of developers in its program from 15 to 80 developers over four years.

 The last category of resilience KPIs revolves around cybersecurity.
 For example, SiriusXM, a leading digital media in the USA, wanted to improve on the time to address security threats.

 They defined a KPI based on the delay taken to design and deploy security policies and managed to multiply it tenfold (x10).

 For your API Program to benefit from the attention, recognition, and budget it deserves, you must negotiate and agree with your stakeholders on KPIs for APIs, the link between the money you generate or save, and the metrics you track:

 - Monitor the attribution of revenue generated by your program.
 By keeping track of revenue that is generated, it’s basically revenue by proxy.

 - You should be doing the same with the Allocation of cost savings: make sure the savings you generate are allocated to your API program.

 - This just requires designing proper cost accounting with your finance department.

-- Make sure your stakeholders understand direct monetization is not the most important drivers for API programs.
+- Make sure your stakeholders understand direct monetization is not the most important driver for API programs.